 - Includes information about current conditions and scheduled future events, making it ideal for event forecasting

 CoupCast is an effort to provide reliable estimates of the risk of coups in the world.
-Past estimates from CoupCast, available through August 2021, are available in the REIGN dataset (linked below).
+Past estimates from CoupCast, available through August 2021, are available in the OEF version of the REIGN dataset (linked below).

 Data updated through August 2021 are available below.
 These files represent the state of the project at the time it was discontinued by OEF.